shariq1989/cookbook/content/recipe/Zucchini_Lasagna.md

 12. Cover the casserole dish with aluminum foil and bake for 45 minutes.
 13. Uncovered, bake for another 15 minutes.
 14. Let stand and cool before serving.

+### ABOUT THE MEAL

+#### Is zucchini lasagna keto?
+Is zuchinni lasagna low-carb?

+This dish is a low-carb alternative, but this recipe likely won't fit into your keto macros.
+We took the time to calculate the macros to make it easier.

+CARBS–
+PROTEIN–
+FAT–